14th Hole at Cobbs Creek GC

 Archived Stories

-Senior Divisions added for the Better-Ball Championship, Publinks Championship and Fall Classic – The PPGA will now have senior divisions in five championships this year.
-Last year senior divisions were added to the Philadelphia Better-Ball Championship as well as the Philadelphia Open Amateur Championship.
-This year the PPGA will add senior divisions in the Better-Ball Championship at Turtle Creek, the Publinks Championship at Jeffersonville and the PPGA Fall Classic, also at Jeffersonville.
+Senior Divisions – The PPGA will again have senior divisions in all championships this year (including the PPGA Mid-Amateur Championship).
 The senior divisions are for players 50 years of age or older and will be contested from a forward set of tees.
-There will also be a super senior division for players 65 and older if there are enough entrants.
+There will also be a super senior division for players 60 and older if there are enough entrants.

 If you know of any missing information from any of the history pages please e-mail pats@phillypublinks.com